 Dr Fox online consultations check for contraindications and interactions before prescriptions can be issued.

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine and must be read before taking the medicine.
 It is written for patients and gives information about taking or using a medicine.

 Why do men need to see a doctor before starting ED treatment?

 ED has multiple causes, some of which can be reversed.
 High blood pressure, diabetes, and raised cholesterol can all contribute to ED, as can numerous medical conditions including stress and psychosexual difficulties.
 Men with ED need to see their doctors face-to-face for a full assessment and possibly for tests.
 It is fine to obtain repeat supplies of Levitra or other treatments online, but this does not replace a face-to-face consultation.

 The usual starting dose of Levitra is one middle strength tablet of 10mg as a single dose in 24 hours.
 This same dose should be tried at least four times before deciding to increase to the higher dose of 20mg.
 Men over 65 years or who are in generally poor health may be advised to start at the lower dose of one 5mg tablet.
 The maximum dose is one 20mg tablet in 24 hours.

 Can I take Levitra and other ED tablets at the same time?

-No, these medicines all work in the same time.
+No, these medicines all work in the same way.
 Taking a combination of them will not produce stronger erections.
 It will however increase the risks of side effects.
-Leave a gap of 24 hours between Viagra and Levitra and taking a different ED medicine, and leave a gap of 48 hours after taking Cialis.
+Leave a gap of at least 24 hours between taking Levitra and taking a different ED medicine.

 How long does Levitra work and how frequently can I take it?